Case

 Shortly after coming home Jemma develops an infection in the surgery wound, most likely due to her diabetes.
 The hospital-in-the-home clinician changes Jemma’s wound treatment plan to provide support for the infected wound.
 This includes daily injections to stop the infection from spreading.
 The plan indicates it’s likely to take at least 3 months before the wound will heal.

-• 3 extra visits each week from her NDIS care worker as, due to the infected wound, Jemma needs more carer support.
+- 3 extra visits each week from her NDIS care worker because Jemma’s infected wound, means she needs more carer support.
 Her husband isn’t able to continue providing extra care to Jemma and he needs respite.

-The planner also thinks about whether it is reasonable to expect that Jemma’s family provides extra carer support.
+The planner also thinks about if it’s reasonable to expect that Jemma’s family provides extra carer support.

 In Jemma’s case, the planner decides the following:

-• The wound care support is not related to Jemma’s ongoing disability care needs.
+- The wound care support is not related to Jemma’s ongoing disability care needs.
 It relates to a time-limited service and post-acute care provided after Jemma’s recent surgery.
-As such, the support is more appropriately funded or provided through the health system and not the NDIS.
+This means, the support is more appropriately funded or provided through the health system and not the NDIS.

-• Jemma’s existing daily living funding for the NDIS care worker takes into account the level of support that is reasonable to expect families, carers, informal networks to provide Jemma for her disability while she was mobile.
+- Jemma’s existing daily living funding for the NDIS care worker takes into account the level of support that is reasonable to expect families, carers, informal networks to provide Jemma for her disability while she was mobile.
 It doesn’t cover the level of support Jemma needs to manage her disability in her current condition.
 It’s not reasonable to expect Jemma’s family to provide all the extra care she currently needs for daily activities.
-Taking this into consideration, the planner decides that 3 extra care worker visits a week for 3 months are reasonable and necessary based on the NDIS funding criteria.
+So the planner decides that 3 extra care worker visits a week for 3 months are reasonable and necessary based on the NDIS funding criteria.

 The planner assesses Jemma’s funding request and:

-• approves funding for 3 extra care worker visits per week for 3 months to give Jemma extra help to meet her disability support needs until she regains her mobility
+- approves funding for 3 extra care worker visits per week for 3 months.
+This gives Jemma extra help to meet her disability support needs until she regains her mobility

 For more information, refer to: